Maxine Minniver: Storylines

 Maxine arrives from Marbella to visit her sister, Mitzeee (Rachel Shenton), after stealing money from her cheating boyfriend and leaving him.
 However, Mitzeee isn't happy with her arrival after Maxine stole the first man she loved, her fiancé, Gary.
 Maxine apologises and reminds Mitzeee of the happier times they shared together.
 Mitzeee tells Maxine that she has to stop lying to her and Maxine says that she has changed and only needs a chance to prove it.
 Maxine surprises Mitzeee by buying her old place and they decide to call it even.
 Maxine is drugged by Kevin Foster (Elliot Balchin) because he was told to kill her.
 Mitzeee tells Maxine about the circumstances around Riley Costello's (Rob Norbury) death, and how devastated she was by this.
 She later supports Mitzeee and her cousin Heidi Costello's (Kim Tiddy) husband, Carl (Paul Opacic), to get revenge for Riley's death.

-After the Brendan (Emmett J. Scanlan) and Cheryl Brady (Bronagh Waugh) leave the village, Maxine borrows money from Mitzeee and decides to bid for Chez Chez and run it with her business partner Liam Gilmore (James Farrar) but their attempts are unsuccessful.
+After Brendan (Emmett J. Scanlan) and Cheryl Brady (Bronagh Waugh) leave the village, Maxine borrows money from Mitzeee and decides to bid for Chez Chez and run it with her business partner Liam Gilmore (James Farrar) but their attempts are unsuccessful.
 After an infestation at their home, Maxine asks Patrick (Jeremy Sheffield) and Sienna Blake (Anna Passey) to live with her.
 After moving in, Patrick discovers that Maxine is unable to read properly and offers to tutor her, much to the delight of Cindy Cunningham (Stephanie Waring) who finds it extremely humorous.
 Patrick and Maxine break up numerous times mainly over her behaviour.
 He has been seen controlling her, leading to Ash Kane (Holly Weston) becoming suspicious about him.

 Maxine has a one-night stand with Patrick's son, Dodger Savage (Danny Mac), and later learns she is pregnant.
 Maxine has an abortion because Patrick would know he is not the father as he has had a vasectomy but Patrick finds a pamphlet about abortion aftercare.
 Dodger also learns that Maxine had an abortion and confronts her.
 Maxine begins experiencing pain and later collapses.
 After being discharged from the hospital, Maxine prepares a dinner for Patrick.
 When she mentions Dodger's name, Patrick punches her.
 Patrick's abuse continues and Maxine later learns that she is pregnant.
 She also learns that their child has Down syndrome, and during an argument by The Loft fire escape, Patrick grabs Maxine and she falls down the stairs.
 Patrick's mistreatment of Maxine escalates over the next few weeks, with several incidents including him forcing her to eat an entire cake, threatening her with a knife, and physically beating her.
 Maxine enlists the help of Blessing Chambers (Modupe Adeyeye) and Dennis Savage (Joe Tracini) in order to help her escape.
 She uses a flower in her window to signal to them when Patrick is absent, thus it is safe for them to visit.
 She leaves an emergency escape bag containing clothes and her belongings in Dennis's shop.